 As I stared at the picture, I knew I had failed again, and a huge feeling of sadness came over me.
 Then I heard my teacher’s voice ask; Did you draw this?
 I couldn’t answer and just shook my head indicating yes.
 I was waiting for her to tell me all the things I had done wrong.
 Then she said; You drew this!, and picked it up and stared at it.
 I cringed, and felt like crawling in to a whole.
 I braced myself for her next response.
 Then she said; This is really, really good.
 At first I wasn’t sure I had heard her correctly.
 But then she repeated it, and I knew I hadn’t been mistaken.
 I thought; She said it was really, really good.
 What happened next shocked me and it still resonates with me.
 She went to the front of the room and showed the class my picture and said; I want to show you what Susan just drew.
 Isn’t this great?
 Don’t you think she has some talent?

 My drawing was displayed in the school art gallery (of sorts) for many weeks for all the world (school) to see.
 That was the time that I realized I was good at something and that I had something special.
 It changed everything for me.
 I still struggled with my lessons but continued to work really hard, and the teacher seemed to recognize that for the very first time.

 Fast forward to today.
 I now know that I had been struggling with dyslexia.
-Somehow I was able to maintain an inner strength and belief in myself that eventually propelled me to an amazing career and to where I am today.
+Somehow I was able to maintain an inner strength and belief in myself that eventually propelled me into an amazing career and to where I am today.
 All because of a simple 8 year old drawing.
 It was my a-ha moment.